Alas, the old South Slocan schoolhouse is no more.

 The school inspector’s report noted Slocan Junction as one of several schools where “additions or improvements” were made in 1926-27 but didn’t get into specifics.
 The school waited until 1932 to get indoor plumbing.

-Around that time the school also received a name change.
+In November 1931, the school also received a name change.
 While the community was known as Slocan Junction and South Slocan interchangeably, the latter had long supplanted the former for most purposes.
 Yet the school clung to the older name, possibly just because it was painted on the entrance porch.
+Why the switch was finally made to South Slocan is not known.

 Slocan Junction school 1928-29.
 Back row, from left, teacher Jim Gangon, Robert Bell, Harold Rhodes, Doug Ridge, Gordon Batley, Frank Frisby, Mike Markin.
 Second row, from left, Beth Norris, Edna Edwards, Edna Watts, Irene Frisby, Winnie Russell, Eliza Edwards, Margaret Bell (back), Edith Edwards (front), Dixie Edwards.
 Front row, from left, Gilbert Cunningham, Jack Frisby, Jack Stewart, Irvine Kingsley, Leonard Purdy, Dave MacDonald, Bill Muir, George Stewart.
 (From Dave MacDonald collection)